New! ForwardChess for Ipad!

 BogoThe French Defence Reloaded

-by Nikita Vitiugov
+by Nikita Vitiugov Available for Ipad and Android

 This completely updated edition presents a Black repertoire based on the French.